 What does a "nested" layout look like?

-On the first screenshot, we see that the web page extends over 100% of the screen width.
+On the first screenshot, you can see that the web page is 100% of the screen width.
 This is the "default" layout proposed by the Divi theme.
 If this type of design suits you, you will not have to do anything.
-No changes to be made....
+No changes to make...

-On the second screenshot, we can see that the content of the page is reduced, like "boxed".
-The web page then shows a kind of "void" on both sides.
-The nested layout being a specific will, you can activate it with a simple option as seen in the previous chapter.
+On the second screenshot, we can see that the content of the page is reduced, as if it were "boxed".
+The web page then shows a kind of "empty" on both sides.
+The nested layout is a specific desire, you can activate it with a simple option as seen in the previous chapter.

-Here are two examples of layout nested with Divi:
+Here are two examples of nested layouts with Divi :

 What are the advantages of choosing a nested layout?